francesco-s8/java-questions/README.md

-# THE JAVA ULTIMATE INTERVIEW QUESTIONS FOR SPRING (BOOT) FRAMEWORK
+# THE JAVA ULTIMATE INTERVIEW QUESTIONS FOR SPRING BOOT NOT REALLY (NO AI agents have been used to do this idiotic project)

 ## INTRO